Nanolx/NanoDroid/README.md

 * SafetyNet check fails with `Google Play Services not available`
   * you did not setup microG (or did not reboot afterwards)
-* Play Store lacks fake signature spoofing permission
-  * on ROMs like **crDroid** or **OmniROM**, that have built-in signature spoofing, in some cases the Play Store is not granted that permission automatically, to fix this either
-     * issue the command `nanodroid-overlay --permission` as root
-     * go to Settings > Apps > Gear Icon > App Permissions > `Signature Spoofing` > Enable for Play Store
-* Google Sync adapters lacking permissions
-  * to fix this either
-     * issue the command `nanodroid-overlay --permission` as root
-     * go to Settings > Apps > Google Contacts/Calendar Sync > Permissions > grant permissions
 * Battery Drain
   * microG fails to register applications  to GCM (Google Cloud Messaging) if they were installed **before** microG, but the apps keep trying to register and that causes the battery drain, all apps installed **after** microG are properly registered, to fix the battery drain either
      * do a clean flash of your ROM (, Magisk) and NanoDroid and install your apps after microG setup